 DETAILED ENRICHMENT POLICIES AND PROCEDURES

-Rhonda Forbes and Andre Short are our onsite enrichment coordinators.
-Their role is to ensure that all clubs run smoothly and all children are in the right place at the right time!
+Rhonda Forbes is our onsite enrichment coordinator.
+Her role is to ensure that all clubs run smoothly and all children are in the right place at the right time!
 This is a tall order so please understand the importance of following these procedures.

 All students are dismissed from their classroom teacher to Ms. Forbes in the gym at 3:15 dismissal where Ms. Forbes will meet them, take roll, and arrange for students to get to each class.

 At the end of each session, the instructor will escort the children to Ms. Forbes to the PreK-K classroom hallway where students can be picked up.
 Innis employees will come there to pick up the students in the Innis aftercare program.
 Please do NOT go to the individual classrooms to collect your children.

 The Enrichment Classes are not a substitute for aftercare.
 It is your responsibility to make sure your child is picked up promptly when class ends or that he or she is enrolled in Innis or the Rec Center.
 If a situation arises where your child is left without aftercare and someone is not there to pick up your child, you will have to come and pick up your child immediately.
 Your child will not be able to return to the enrichment class until you have made an arrangement for aftercare